argilla-io/argilla/docs/_source/guides/llms/conceptual_guides/sft.md

 	feedback_datasets.append(feedback)
 ```

-Every record in `feedback.records` contains a `responses` attribute, which holds any feedback provided for that record.
+Every record in `feedback.records` contain a `responses` attribute, which holds any feedback provided for that record.
 Each response includes:

 - `user_id`: The annotator's Argilla user ID.
 - `values`: The feedback given by the annotator.
 It's formatted as a dictionary, with keys for each question and values holding the respective answers.